Safeguarding procedures and settings for remote learning

 Department for Education guidance relating to this area is included in:

-• Keeping Children Safe in Education 2021 added mention of an annual review of online safety.
+Keeping Children Safe in Education 2021 added a mention of an annual review of online safety.
 Reviewing remote learning technologies makes the most sense within this context.

-• Keeping Children Safe in Education 2022 has a new mention of communicating with parents about three things: online systems (filtering gets a specific mention-school or home-but it would make sense to talk about remote learning platforms here too), who will contact students online and how, and online safety in general
+Keeping Children Safe in Education 2022 then added mention of communicating with parents about three things: online systems (filtering gets a specific mention-school or home-but it would make sense to talk about remote learning platforms here too), who will contact students online and how, and online safety in general

 Safe live lessons, video lessons and any online teacher-student interaction